 3. Admission Is Free

-Angel Oak Park is owned by the City of Charleston, and there is no charge to visit, but donations are accepted to help preserve it for future generations.
+Angel Oak Park on Johns Island is owned by the City of Charleston, and there is no charge to visit, but donations are accepted to help preserve it for future generations.
 There is a parking lot outside the fence and just a short walk into the park to see this natural beauty.
 It is open seven days a week (except for holidays).

-A gift shop is located on the property and picnic tables are available around the park’s perimeter.
-The gift shop provides more information about Angel Oak and merchandise, including the gorgeous sweetgrass baskets handmade by local artisans.
-You are not permitted to take photos in the shop, but you are welcome to take pictures of the tree with hand-held cameras.
+You are not permitted to take photos in the gift shop, but you are welcome to take pictures of the tree with hand-held cameras.
 Tripods are prohibited.
 Bring a picnic and sit at one of the tables.
 Visitors aren’t permitted to put blankets under the branches or have any food or drinks near the tree.
-Leashed pets are allowed in the picnic area.
+Leashed pets are allowed in the Angel Oak Park picnic area.

 Permits are required for weddings and photoshoots and are provided by the City of Charleston Parks and Recreation Department.

 Pro Tip: The ground may be uneven around the trunk, so watch your step, look up, and marvel at her size and strength.
+Similar caution is recommended when visiting other giant live oaks in Louisiana, Georgia, etc.

 4. Angel Oak’s Impressive Size